kgrgl/PhoneBook/PhoneBook/README.md

 # PhoneBook

 PhoneBook is a .Net Core Project for simple book to your contacts with several contact types (phone, mail and location).
 You can save multiple contact types for your records.

+## Technologies

+* .NET 5.0 (upgradeed for Ocelot 17.0.0)

+* Docker File

+* Ocelot 17.0.0

+* .Net FrameWork Entity

+* xUnit (for Unit Tsts and Integration Test)

 ## Usage